(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - And before the faith came, we were being guarded under the law, being imprisoned until the faith which was about to be revealed came.

-- So the law did – and does – become a strict schoolmaster(24)“strict schoolmaster” The Greek word here refers to a man (typically a slave) who was in charge of a boy’s education and discipline.
+- So the law has become a strict schoolmaster(21)“strict schoolmaster” The Greek word here refers to a man (typically a slave) who was in charge of a boy’s education and discipline.
 The boy wasn’t even allow to leave the house with this man’s permission, and they were regarded as being very strict in discipline. for us, leading into the Anointed so we might be made righteous by faith.

 - For you are all sons of God through faith in Jesus the Anointed.